School Science Lessons

 Spilt mercury shatters into many tiny droplets that lodge in cracks in the floor and around skirting boards.

-The droplets have a large total surface area and the mercury can evaporate slowly, over months or years causing long-term exposure to low levels of mercury vapour in the air.
+The droplets have a large total surface area and the mercury can evaporate slowly, causing long-term exposure to low levels of mercury vapour in the air.

 Any person working in the area may regularly inhale the mercury vapour, with adverse effects.